wangweiomg/arts/docs/resume_tristan.md

 * A script for automatic project deployment was written in the shell.
 It was used internally before the introduction of the continuous integration tool Jenkins.

+### About me

+I live in Beijing now, but I am happy to work in Singapore and have plans to live in Singapore for a long time.

+I like programming.
+When I see that the program I wrote runs efficiently and stably on the machine to serve many people, it is a very fulfilling thing.
+I will not only keep learning and improving, but also do things better.

+I prefer challenging work, which is very helpful for improving technical level and can bring a great sense of achievement.